nuxeo-archives/nuxeo-platform-categorization/README.txt

 =============================

 Automated document categorization addon for the Nuxeo platform and derived applications.
-Categorization suggestions are based upon the textual content
+Categorization suggestions are based upon the textual content.

 :author: Olivier Grisel <ogrisel@nuxeo.com>